itshdog/Personal-Website/README.md

 * The version button will open the version wrapper.
 Only way to access.
 Hit the close button to close.
 * The themes button will open the themes wrapper.
 Only way to access.
 Hit the close button to close.
 * The contact me button will open the contact me wrapper.
 Can also be accessed through the button at the top of the page.
 Hit the close button to close.

+# Pull Requests
+Currently I am not accepting any pull requests as this is a personal project to showcase and strengthen my skills as a programme
+However, my code is available for anyone to use in their own projects.
+Not all code is mine; make sure to cite where necessary.